 Start with the vegetables

-In a heavy Dutch oven, melt the butter over medium heat until bubbling then add the Trinity and sauté until it starts to caramelize, which takes about 15 to 20 minutes.
+- In a heavy Dutch oven, melt the butter over medium heat.
+When bubbly, add the Trinity (yellow onions, bell pepper, and celery) and sauté until it starts to caramelize, which takes about 15 to 20 minutes.

-Next, it's the aromatics: add the garlic and about half of the Herb and Spice Blend (not the bay leaves yet) and about ⅔ of the green onions.
-Mix well and sauté until you get the super fragrance of the garlic which will only take about 2 minutes.
-At this point, add in the AP flour and stir thoroughly, cooking it for about 2 to 3 minutes.
+- Next, add the aromatics (garlic and about half of the Herb and Spice Blend without the bay leaves) and about ⅔ of the green onions.
+Mix well and sauté until you get the super fragrance of the garlic.
+This only takes about 2 minutes.
+Add the AP flour and stir thoroughly, cooking it for about 2 to 3 minutes.
 Stir constantly so it does not stick.

 Add the Liquids

-Lower the heat to a slight simmer and cook for 20 minutes uncovered, stirring often while it thickens.
-After 20 minutes, cover the dutch oven, turn the heat very low and continue to simmer for another 30 to 45 minutes, stirring often so it does not stick.
+- Maintain the low simmer for 20 minutes, uncovered, stirring often while it thickens.
+After 20 minutes, place the cover on the Dutch oven and turn the heat to very low.
+Simmer for another 30 to 45 minutes, stirring often so it does not stick.

-After 30 minutes, taste for seasoning and add more if needed.
-When it has reached the consistency that you like, turn off the heat and let it sit about 15 minutes uncovered.
-Then, give it a final stir, remove the bay leaves and lemon slices and serve over rice sprinkled with green onions on top.
+- After 30 minutes, taste for seasoning and add more if needed.
+When the sauce reaches the consistency you like, turn off the heat and let it sit for about 15 minutes uncovered.
+Remove the bay leaves and lemon slices, and serve immediately.

 Sign up for my email notifications of new recipes and posts right HERE.

-Here are some other great recipes from Sweet Daddy D that will go well with Creole Sauce:
+Here are some other great Creole Recipes from Sweet Daddy D

 Yeah You Right!